DEFI-COLaF/COLaF-website/content/en/authors/wip-100chansonsdeProvence/_index.md

 ---
 # Display name
-title: ForumOccitania
+title: 100chansonsdeProvence

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Corpus of Occitan discussions collected from an online forum
+role: Corpus of songs in Provençal Occitan with alignements between spelling conventions and French translations

 # Organizations/Affiliations to show in About widget
 organizations: